 Christians that approach sharing the gospel this way generally think that leading people to the Lord only comes down to them being offered the right facts and the right opportunities to understand and embrace those facts.
 And, of course, that's impossible for babies.

-I was watching Fox News interview a congressman about a tragic shooting in Alexandria, Virginia.
+I watched Fox News interview a congressman about a shooting in Alexandria, Virginia.
 (A gunman opened fire on about twenty-tw0 congressmen having baseball practice for a charity game to be played the next day.)
 In the interview, the congressman said something, a few times, that prompted me to write this article: "Somehow we all just need to come together."
 It seems that in his mind the answer to this kind of violence is for us Americans to just come together as a nation.
 I wonder if this would have been his appeal to the shooter prior to opening fire: "Please don't do this.
 Let's come together as Americans and find another way."
 As I listened to him, I sat there thinking about that possibility.
 Can we Americans all really come together?

 The pain is unimaginable by those that have not experienced it.
 A pastor with a passionate heart for God and His people, in spite of all the high hopes he had for fruitful ministry, faces not only an unforeseen storm in his ministry, but also his wife, therefore, wanting him to quit his ministry.
 In the hurricane force of this storm, he faces the loss of his ministry and potentially his marriage.
 This is happening to pastors right now.
 This could happen to you.
 You must be prepared for your wife to possibly want out if things go wrong.